dotchev/rest-bench/README.md

 # REST Server Performance

+## Goals
-Compare a minimal REST server performance in Node.js, Go and Java.
-The focus is only on HTTP & JSON as these are mandatory for any REST service.
+Compare a minimal REST service performance in Node.js, Go and Java.
+The focus is only on HTTP & JSON as these are most common for REST APIs.

-All the servers do the same - parse the JSON body and return it back in the response.
 The goal is to compare performance of the standard libraries that come out of the box, as this is what most projects use in practice.
 No external libraries are used, just the builtin APIs (except for Java).

+## Setup

+All the servers do the same - parse the JSON body and return it back in the response.

 Install
 - Node.js
 - Go
 - Java
+- Docker
 - [wrk](https://github.com/wg/wrk)

 The POST request is defined in [post.lua](post.lua).